TYPO3-Documentation/t3docs-wiki-migration/output_pages/IntroductionPackage.rst

 =========

-The home page of the new Introduction Package website is http://localhost/index.php [outdated link] .
+The home page of the new Introduction Package website is http://localhost/index.php [not available anymore] .
 The home page is, in fact, a program that will serve content pages, beginning with the "get started" page that says, "Congratulations, you have successfully installed TYPO3.
 So--what's next?"
 There are a number of links on the page that point to both internal pages in the website and external pages on the Internet.
 If you click on an internal page link (such as to